corvus-dotnet/Corvus.JsonSchema/README.md

 Benchmark suites for various components.

+## V3.1.0

+Breaking change:

+Under .NET 8.0 `IJsonString<T>` no longer has an explicit operator conversion to `string`.
+This is in preperation for enabling optional implicit conversions to string in V4.0.

+The code generator now generates code that uses the `GetString()` method instead of the cast when get a `string` from `IJsonString<T>`.

+To use V3.1.0, you need to regenerate your code with the new code generator.

 ## V3.0 Updates

 The big change with v3.0 is support for older (supported) versions of .NET, including the .NET Framework, through netstandard2.0.